Shasthojoy/appengine-endpoints-helloendpoints-java-maven/README.md

 ### Gradle

-1. Build a fresh binary
+1. Build a fresh binary with

     `gradle clean compileJava`